aaamirash/CS416-Sound-Music-and-Computers/notebook.md

 12/3: Today I tried to create my own pitch analysis using FFT's and measuring magnitude of peaks.
 I was able to get within the ball park but it turned out to be messy business.
 I'll probably turn to a library that is better at it.

+12/7: Wrapping up my course work today.
+My course project is working reasonably well.
+Lower frequencies are harder to capture and identify accurately.
+I think this could be due to lower frequencies having larger wavelengths and having lower energy.